 - 170 g whole wheat flour I used a white whole wheat flour

 - cinnamon for sprinking the top of the loaf

 - Preheat your oven to 325 °F. Grease a 9×5 inch loaf pan with butter or baking spray to prevent sticking.

 - In a medium bowl, whisk the olive oil and maple syrup together until well combined.

 - Then, whisk the eggs into the mixture.
 Add the pumpkin and whisk until well combined.

-- Next, add the baking soda, salt, vanilla extract and sourdough discard.
+- Next, add the baking soda, salt, pumpkin pie spice, vanilla extract and sourdough discard.
 Whisk the mixture together until thoroughly combined.

 - Then, gently fold in the whole wheat flour into the mixture with a spatula.
 Mix until just combined, but do not overmix.
 It will not be smooth.

 - Transfer the mixture to the loaf pan.
 Sprinke cinnamon on the top of the loaf.